-I can't get into the bios on my computer.
+I can't get into the BIOS on my computer.
 How to enter BIOS on a laptop

-I can't get into the bios on my computer.
+I can't get into the BIOS on my computer.
 How to enter BIOS on a laptop

-I can't get into the bios on my computer.
+I can't get into the BIOS on my computer.
 How to enter BIOS on a laptop

 What is BIOS

-Why go into the BIOS
+Why do you go into the BIOS?

-We list the reasons why you need to go into the BIOS:
+Let's list the reasons why you need to go into the BIOS:

-Varieties of BIOS
+Types of BIOS

-Today, there are three main types of BIOS:
+Today we can distinguish three main types of BIOS:

-• award;
+• Award;

 • UEFI.

-• IBM- F1 , F2 , CTRL + Alt + Insert , CTRL + Alt + Delete .
+• IBM- F1, F2, CTRL + Alt + Insert, CTRL + Alt + Delete.

-• ACER- F1 , F2 , CTRL + Alt + ESC .
+• ACER- F1, F2, CTRL + Alt + ESC.

-• COMPAQ- F10 .
+• COMPAQ- F10.

 Even if the correct press does not work

-There are two exits:
+There are two ways out:

 • if there is a connector, connect a regular PS/2 device.